 These Grilled Fish Tacos with Cilantro Lime Cabbage Slaw are one of our “go-to” meals that is not only light and healthy- but can be made in under 30 minutes.
 (Vegans, substitute grilled, seasoned tofu for the fish.)
 What I love about this dinner is how simple and flavorful it is, yet how lean it is.
 Low in both calories and fat, it offers a clean break for the body.
 And the best thing, the leftovers can be repurposed into lunch or dinner the next day by creating an easy “buddha” bowl.
 Add cooked rice or grain to a bowl, and top it with the leftover fish (or tofu) and the Cilantro Lime Cabbage Slaw- which, by the way, tastes even better the next day!

-For those of you without a grill, simply pan-sear the fish or tofu in a little olive oil, or bake in the oven on parchment.
+For those of you without a grill, simply pan-sear the fish or tofu in a little olive oil, or bake it in the oven on parchment.

 To make the grilled fish tacos, pre-heat the grill and stir together the quick spice rub, seasoning the fish or tofu.

-While the grill is heating, mix up the Cilantro Lime Cabbage Slaw.
+While the grill is heating, mix up the tasty Cilantro Lime Cabbage Slaw.
 Either chop the cabbage or buy a pound of pre- chopped cabbage in a bag.
 Add, onion, cilantro, jalapeño and fresh lime juice and toss.

-This slaw keeps well and like I said before, gets even better the next day.
+This taco slaw keeps well and like I said before, gets even better the next day.

 Grill up the fish or tofu and squeeze with lime.
 Warm up the tortillas on the grill too.

-Then quickly assemble the tacos, adding avocado or grilled onions if you like.
-Place fish in the taco shell, and top it with the juicy, tangy Cilantro Lime Cabbage Slaw.
+Then quickly assemble the grilled fish tacos, adding avocado or grilled onions if you like.
+Place the fish in the taco shell, and top it with the crunchy, cool Cilantro Lime Cabbage Slaw.